Career girls, they’re young, they’re smart, they’re pretty, they’re successful.

 “You mean I can say yes to a goat being in a pantyliner advert that millions and millions of girls in Russia will watch?”

 “Fantastic.
 Get the goat my friend, that we can afford.”

 Unfortunately, the majority of the time it’s incredibly dull and I didn’t have the patience for it.
 I would usually be found throwing satsumas at models or smoking whatever was going round the back.
-After witnessing a director punch his fist through a wall and an after effects guy have a mental brake down (on the same job), I decided it was probably time to start winding the producing down a bit.
+After witnessing a director punch his fist through a wall and an after effects guy have a mental breakdown (on the same job), I decided it was probably time to start winding the producing down a bit.

 If you are not doing what you want to be doing.
 So should you.

 Even if you, like me, absolutely hate your career girl vocation, leaving the security of a high profile and or well paid job takes a combination of balls, blind faith and stupidity.
 But if jumping off a ladder you don’t want to be on in order to snake your way up the one you really care about is what is necessary, then that is what you must do.